awsdocs/amazon-ecr-user-guide/doc_source/security_iam_troubleshoot.md

 ## I Am Not Authorized to Perform iam:PassRole<a name="security_iam_troubleshoot-passrole"></a>

-If you receive an error that you're not authorized to perform the `iam:PassRole` action, then you must contact your administrator for assistance\.
-Your administrator is the person that provided you with your user name and password\.
-Ask that person to update your policies to allow you to pass a role to Amazon ECR\.
+If you receive an error that you're not authorized to perform the `iam:PassRole` action, your policies must be updated to allow you to pass a role to Amazon ECR\.

-Some AWS services allow you to pass an existing role to that service, instead of creating a new service role or service\-linked role\.
+Some AWS services allow you to pass an existing role to that service instead of creating a new service role or service\-linked role\.
 To do this, you must have permissions to pass the role to the service\.

 The following example error occurs when an IAM user named `marymajor` tries to use the console to perform an action in Amazon ECR\.
-However, the action requires the service to have permissions granted by a service role\.
+However, the action requires the service to have permissions that are granted by a service role\.
 Mary does not have permissions to pass the role to the service\.

 ```
 User: arn:aws:iam::123456789012:user/marymajor is not authorized to perform: iam:PassRole
 ```

-In this case, Mary asks her administrator to update her policies to allow her to perform the `iam:PassRole` action\.
+In this case, Mary's policies must be updated to allow her to perform the `iam:PassRole` action\.

+If you need help, contact your AWS administrator\.
+Your administrator is the person who provided you with your sign\-in credentials\.

 ## I Want to View My Access Keys<a name="security_iam_troubleshoot-access-keys"></a>